-This decal can be found on the lefthand door pillar.
+The above is a sample of the decal which can be found on the left-hand door pillar.

 There is no maintenance to perform on the SRS yourself.
-The only periodic maintenance recommended on the SRS is that the air bag module and the sensor unit should be replaced every ten years and that the other components in the system (wiring, connectors, etc.) should also be inspected at this time.
-This service must be performed by an authorized Volvo dealer.
+The only periodic maintenance recommended on the SRS is that the air bag module should be replaced approximately every ten years and that the other components in the system (wiring, connector, etc.) should also be inspected at this time.
+The SRS decal on you car shows the month and year servicing is due.
+This service must performed by an authorized Volvo dealer.

-Should you have any questions about the SRS system, please contact your authorized Volvo Dealer or the Consumer Affairs Department:
+Should you have any questions about the SRS system, please contact your authorized Volvo Dealer or the Consumer Affairs Department.